zilishen/documentation/content/nms/acm/how-to/policies/advanced-security.md

 ## About Advanced Security Policy

 Use the *Advanced Security* policy to add a pre-defined NGINX App Protect to your deployment.
-Doing so will apply the rules specified in the policy, to your APIs.
+Doing so will apply the rules specified in the policy to your APIs.
 This will allow enforcement of rules to *Block* or *Monitor* security events triggering those violations set out in the policy.

 #### Intended Audience